Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 8. We can see we have the same results from our python worksheet development as we have in our codified dbt python project.

 ### The dbt model, .source(), .ref() and .config() functions
 Let’s take a step back before starting machine learning to both review and go more in-depth at the methods that make running dbt python models possible.
-If you want to know more outside of this lab’s explanation read the documentation [here](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models).
+If you want to know more outside of this lab’s explanation read the documentation on Python models [here](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models).

 - def model(dbt, session).
 For starters, each Python model lives in a .py file in your models/ folder.
 It defines a function named `model()`, which takes two parameters:
     - dbt &mdash; A class compiled by dbt Core, unique to each model, enables you to run your Python code in the context of your dbt project and DAG.